mfgnik/DevmanSpaceInstagram/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
-After this step you should register at [Instagram](https://instagram.com/) to get login and password and add them to file .env
+After this step you should register at [Instagram](https://instagram.com/) to get login and password and add to file .env line login='LOGIN_YOU_GET' and line password='PASSWORD_YOU_GET', where you 'LOGIN_YOU_GET' and 'PASSWORD_YOU_GET' are your login and password.

 # Quick Start